 At seven-thirty in the morning, with the frost sparkling and the temperature climbing to a brisk one degree, I headed to the truck.
 Things looked a little cockeyed, thanks to an almost-flat right rear tire.
 Resisting the urge to kick said tire, I took a closer look.
 Since it was holding some air, I thought I’d inflate it and hope that it held the thirteen miles necessary to reach the garage.
+Good thing I wasn’t moving with that tire, I could have had a major crash!
+I hear if I did have a crash though, there is great legal aid out there similar to Abogado de Lesiones Personal Corpus Christi TX that could help me through the process.

 My air compressor did not feel that I should risk it, apparently, since it wouldn’t start.
 Feeling that I knew better than a stupid compressor anyway, I pulled out my manual bike pump.
 From experience (painful, tiring experience), I knew that 110 pumps would put five pounds into my truck tires.
 Bracing myself for an aerobic workout, I went to attach the pump, only to have the valve disintegrate in my hand.
 The Universe really did not want me going to this appointment.